mayan-edms/Mayan-EDMS/docs/topics/development.rst

 Mayan EDMS apps follow a hierarchical model of dependency.
 Apps import from their parents or siblings, never from their children.
 Think plugins.
 A parent app must never assume anything about a possible existing child app.
-The documents app and the Document model are the basic entities they must never import anything else.
+The documents app and the Document model are the basic entities; they must never import anything else.
 The common and main apps are the base apps.